Seven Free or Almost Free Things to Do in San Diego.

-Southern California has awesome beaches, delightful climate and plenty of great family vacation activities including SeaWorld, LEGOLAND, Wild Animal Park, and Scripps.
-Fun right?
-But we found a slew of fun and free family friendly things to do that may not be on your family vacation radar screen.
-Our list includes guided nature walks, puppet making, culture quests, stargazing, owl prowls and art encounters.
-San Diego North
+Southern California's beaches make any vacation awesome but there is also an abundanc eof fun and free family-friendly things to do that may not be on your radar screen including guided nature walks, puppet making, culture quests, stargazing, owl prowls and art encounters.

-Anza-Borrego Desert State Park, has miles of foot trails and more than 500 miles of dirt roads within the 600,000-acre reserve.
+Anza-Borrego Desert State Park has miles of foot trails and more than 500 miles of dirt roads within the 600,000-acre reserve.
 The best place to start is the Visitor Center tucked comfortably into the hillside making it mostly underground.
 Make sure to watch the free 16-minute slide show about Ghost Mountain and see where the endangered pup fish live.
-At the center you will see a wide variety of free year-round programs including educational hikes, workshops, lectures and tours.
-Topics include astronomy, natural history, archaeology, paleontology, and the arts.
-Borrego is one of the best places in America to view the stars, so bring a telescope.
-Bonus points:
+At the center you will see a wide variety of free year-round programs focused on astronomy, natural history, archaeology, paleontology, and the arts.
+Borrego is one of the best places in America to view the stars.
+Bonus Points:

-Every Saturday morning from November through April children 7-12 years old may participate in the free Junior Ranger programs originating at the Visitor Center.
+Every Saturday morning from November through April children seven-12 years old may participate in the free Junior Ranger programs originating at the Visitor Center.
 (Anza-Borrego Desert State Park 200 Palm Canyon Dr Borrego Springs, CA 92004.
 (760) 767-5311, 767-4205 or

 Nurture your creative spirit with a wide variety of choices at California Center for the Arts in Escondido.
 The Art Museum offers special interpretive and educational programs youth, and family audiences in conjunction with its exhibitions.
 Most rewarding, entertaining and educational is the chance to watch the pre-show preparation and warm-up of professional dance troupes performing at the Center (General admission is $5).
 Bonus points:

 Admission is free on the first Wednesday of every month and free admission is also available for teachers the first Saturday of every month.
 Add music to the day by staying for one of the “Free First Wednesday” performances.
 (The California Center for the Arts 340 N Escondido Blvd Escondido, CA 92025.
 Toll-free 1-800- 988-4253 or

 Make a culture quest.